Wondering how the words, fashion, weather, and predictive analytics are connected (fashion weather and predictive analytics)?

 ….no styles are shown on US-based online retailer Stitch Fix’s website.
 Instead, it sends shoppers a box of five items that have been selected according to the “style profile” users have created by answering questions on everything from their favourite colours and fabrics to their size, budget and lifestyle.

 The San Francisco-based company employs 75 data scientists who have developed algorithms that aim to ensure that as few items as possible sent to customers will be returned.
 After receiving their items, customers decide what to buy and what to return, and provide detailed feedback on the selection or what they would like to receive in future.
 “Those two sets of data — preference data and feedback data — drive everything,” says Eric Colson, Stitch Fix’s chief algorithms officer.

 In their joint report released earlier this month, titled, ‘State of Fashion 2017’, McKinsey & the Business of Fashion have said the second most important growing consumer segment was the millennial generation.
 As of spring 2016, millennials were the largest living generation in the United States; over the next decade their total income of US $1 trillion was expected to grow to be 30% more than that of Generation X and 7.5 times that of the Baby Boomers.
 On a global scale, 85% of them lived in emerging markets and had a spending power of approximately US $2.5 trillion, expected to grow three times by 2025.

 Thus, this customer segmentation required active engagement and faster response.
 But doing so, said the report, depending on understanding the underlying attitudes and behaviors that drove millennial consumers to spend their money on fashion.

-This is where data, especially predictive analytics, will play a huge role, something that the fashion industry just can’t ignore.
+This is where data, especially predictive data analytics, will play a huge role, something that the fashion and weather industry just can’t ignore.

 Coming back to weather…..